hyperledger-archives/composer/packages/composer-tests-integration/README.md

 # Composer-Integration-Tests

+Welcome to the Composer Integration test readme.
+Below are some notes on these tests, but before you go any further, here are some general contribution guide lines:
+ - Each feature file must have its own tag
+ - Each feature must be isolated from another (no relying on other test to create things for you!)
+ - Each feature must runnable in isolation
+ - If using a business network, each feature *must* use a different one
+ - Break tests into different feature files when possible to ease maintainability

 ## Integration tests for Hyperledger Composer

 To run the tests, make sure you've lerna bootstrapped and then run the script that starts the integration tests with